Kexin-Wei/ImageProcessingOpenCV/README.md

 # Learn Basic C++ Application
 > using Qt Creator as IDE, since VS code requires too much memory

+What I read:

+- [A website to learn CMake](https://cliutils.gitlab.io/modern-cmake/) : very basic, or list of things you should know but need to read more to comprehend
+- CMake book: Professional CMake: a Practical Guide

 ## Project Structure and Cmake

+The CMake usage and simple tutorial is in folder `3qtCreatorTest`, which explains:

 - How should the project structure be like?
-  How to set CMake for this project?
+- How to set CMake for this project?
-  How to include files in main.cpp?
+- How to include files in main.cpp?

-  > The CMake usage and simple tutorial is in folder `3qtCreatorTest`
+## An Advanced Project Structure and Test.cpp

+`4CMakeAndTestCPP` demonstrates a simple C++ project managed by CMake with test cpp files in a test folder.

 - [ ] Test Cpp and head files in test/test.cpp
+  - [ ] Find the answer in modern-cmake

 # Image Processing Algorithm implemented in OpenCV